BenioffOceanInitiative/cccJetsonNano/Jetson_nan0_20.04_setup.md

 #!/bin/bash
 #!/bin/bash

-# Check if a tmux session named 'tracking' already exists
+# Check if a tmux session named 'ssh' already exists
 tmux has-session -t ssh 2>/dev/null

 # $? is a special variable that holds the exit status of the last command executed